-Benzodiazepines, or benzos, are a group of medications that have a sedative effect when consumed.
+Benzodiazepines, more commonly referred to as benzos, are a group of medications that have a sedative effect when consumed.
 Some people describe the effects of benzos as calming, which is why they are sometimes prescribed to treat conditions such as anxiety, insomnia, and seizures.
 However, these drugs can have a number of side effects, including addiction.
-Preventing serious consequences of benzodiazepines starts with understanding the risks of abuse and being able to identify the signs of a benzodiazepine use disorder.
+Preventing serious consequences of benzo addiction starts with understanding the risks of abuse and being able to identify the signs of a benzodiazepine use disorder.

 Effects & Risks of Using Benzos

 By the nature of these substances, benzodiazepines reduce heart rate and breathing.
 Lower vital signs are normal while in a relaxing state (our heart rate is lower when we sleep and higher when we run), however, it can be dangerous if they reduce too significantly.
-Benzos should always be taken as prescribed in order to drastically decrease the possible risks.
-When misused or abuse, benzos can also lead to:
+Benzos should always be taken as prescribed in order to drastically decrease the possible side effects and risks.
+When misused or abuse, the following benzos side effects may develop:

 - Physical weakness